lolosambo/toDoAndCo/HowToContribute.md

 	In this example, the name of the branch is `my-new-feature` and the `upstream/features` value tells Git to create this branch based on the features branch of the upstream remote, which is the original toDoAndCo repository.

-3. Procceed your changes.
+3.Procceed your changes.

-4. Commit your changes:
+4.Commit your changes:

 	**Make sure to write explicit commit messages.**

-5. Push the changes to your forked repository:
+5.Push the changes to your forked repository:
 	```
 	git push origin my-new-feature
 	```